cseanburns/systems-librarianship/src/2d-documenting-git-github-markdown.md

 - [Getting Started - First-Time Git Setup][gitstarted]

 We'll soon begin to use Git and GitHub when we start coding our websites.
-Next, we need to understand some basic concepts with Git and GitHub.
+Next, we need to configure how `git` and GitHub work together.

-## Generate SSH Keys
+### Generate SSH Keys

 We need to secure our `git` and GitHub connection and repositories.
 We do that first by creating an SSH key.